MohamedAbirou/TokenTurn/README.md

-# Coins Catalog
+# BitBoard

-Welcome to the Coins Catalog project!
-This project is designed to provide a comprehensive catalog of coins.
+Welcome to BitBoard project!
+This project is designed to provide a comprehensive catalog of digital coins.

 ## Table of Contents